jordifierro/pachatary-android/README.md

-# Abidria Android App
+# Pachatary Android App
-This repo contains the Android application code for Abidria project.
+This repo contains the Android application code for Pachatary project.
 This simple app aims to be a reference to discover interesting places and also to record our past exploreExperiences,